sangcci/dotfiles/README.md

 - neovim: +0.12 nightmare
 - tmux

-# Todo
+# Several issues

 They have several settings to need fix later.

-- [ ] It's only works on Mac OS.
+- It's only works on Mac OS.
 It should be fixed to run other OS later.
-- [ ] add spring boot env
+- add spring boot env
-- [ ] git ui
+- git ui
-- [ ] fix the error on mason-installer-tools